 January to March: Low Season

-January, February, and March are the low season, meaning fewer tourists during these winter months.
+The low season is January, February, and March, meaning fewer tourists during these winter months.
 These are the coldest months in Amsterdam, often snowing, making thermal underwear and snow boots necessary.
-The snowy nights blanket the ground giving tourists the option of snowball fights.
+The snowy nights blanket the ground, giving tourists the option of snowball fights.

-January and February are cold and dark, but it is the cheapest time to visit Amsterdam.
+January and February are cold and dark, but they are the cheapest times to visit Amsterdam.
 You can often score deals on flights and hotels during this time.
 The best deals are usually booked in January for February travel.